HorizonsMW/markdown-site/README.md

 There is a lot more tinkering that has happened to build this site.
 Oh!
 Before I forget, Markdown + HTML is an heavenly combination.
 For clarity, using HTML tags in Markdown documents is a very recommendable way to overcome the limitations of Markdown.
 For example, the [contact](#contact) page is an intricate blend of the two technologies to bring out the best of both.

+### The background
+Having a single background was not on the menu to start with.
+A background plays a key role in defining a website.
+Simply put, having one permanent background - in my own opinion - may be a disadvanage to enticing visitors.
+I think that, to stand out, you need a unique flair -one that excites and keeps the audience subtly entertained.

 >Kind Regards,
 >
 >Brian Mulwa.